PeptideNerds

 This is where BPC-157 enters the conversation.

-BPC-157 (Body Protection Compound-157) is a 15-amino-acid peptide derived from a protein found in human gastric juice.
-Animal studies have shown it has gastroprotective and gut-healing properties (PMID: 24368678).
-The logic people use is straightforward: if semaglutide damages the gut experience and BPC-157 protects the gut, maybe they work well together.
+BPC-157 (Body Protection Compound-157) is a 15-amino-acid peptide originally isolated from human gastric juice.
+Animal studies have shown it has gastroprotective and gut-healing properties across a range of GI insults (PMID: 27847053).
+The logic people use is straightforward: if semaglutide disrupts the gut experience and BPC-157 appears to protect the gut, maybe they work well together.

 That logic is not unreasonable.
-But the evidence supporting the actual combination is nonexistent in clinical research.
+But the evidence supporting the actual combination does not exist in clinical research.

 What semaglutide does to the GI tract